 All applicants are subject to approval from the University of Derby.
 The course will only run with a minimum of 15 enrolments.

-Assessment is through coursework and an exciting range of assessment methods is used.
-For assessment you are required to prepare an IT based resource relevant to the teaching of maths.
+Assessment is through coursework and an exciting range of assessment methods are used.
+For assessment, you are required to prepare an IT-based resource relevant to the teaching of maths.
 This is then critically assessed through reflection as to its effectiveness, evaluating the impact on learning in line with relevant learning theories.

 The written submission involves critical discussion and examination of barriers to learning maths effectively.
-This explores the potential impact upon maths attainment and its relationship with achievement and progression.
+This explores the potential impact upon maths attainment and the relationship with achievement and progression.

 This qualification is awarded by the University of Derby. www.derby.ac.uk

 Former chef Charmaine Simpson will soon have all the ingredients she needs to change career and become a teaching assistant, thanks to Derby College.
 The mum of two from Shelton Lock is currently studying part-time for the Level 3 Certificate for Teaching Assistants after gaining her level 2 qualification last year.

 Studying at the Roundhouse marks a return to Derby College for Charmaine who trained as a chef at the former Mackworth campus several years ago.
 She enjoyed her catering course and was happy to go back to the college when the opportunity arose for her to retrain.